Skip to contents

 highlight

 A vector specifying the information to be highlighted.
 If NULL (the default), no highlighting is applied.
-It will only be mapped if at least one graphical parameters is explicitly specified (see examples).
-If a single character string is passed, it must be one of "observation", "mass", "sum", "contribution" or "cos2" (see augment()).
-Any unambiguous substring can be given.
+If a single character string is passed, it must be the name of a categorical variable, or one of "observation", "mass", "sum", "contribution" or "cos2" (see augment()).

 main